trawick/edurepo/STATUS.md

 Bugs of interest
 ================

+* resources/fixtures/sample.json is out of date; meanwhile, the resources should be exportable in a share-able format so that, for example, someone can use the course definition files and set of resources for those objectives with some other system
 * Follow updates to requests package to see when we can remove workarounds for issue 2192.
 (4.0.1 is now available.)
 * Follow updates to requests package and Python 2.7.next to see when SNI will be supported and what, if any, needs to change in the edurepo code.
 * Teacher forms should validate uniqueness instead of catching it in the view and slipping in an error message (must initialize forms with extra model data that they don't currently have)